• Skip to main content

 watashi no musume mo suika ga suki desu – 私の娘も西瓜が好きです (わたしのむすめもすいかがすきです)

-My daughter loves watermelon, too.
+My daughter loves watermelons, too.

 Below are the new words used in the example sentence.

 • musume – 娘 (むすめ) : a noun meaning ‘daughter’ in Japanese.
 This can also work as plural.
-Learn more about Japanese plural.

 • mo – も : a binding particle making the subject word or the object word in a sentence with adding the meaning of ‘too’, ‘also’, or ‘as well’.
 In the example, this works after “watashi no musume” to make the subject in the sentence with adding the meaning of ‘too’.